January 1, 2018, Israel

 And then it occurred to me; All this is what we call Rabbinic Judaism.
 My Jewish studies have shaped our approach to Krav Maga and self defense.

 Judaism is based on the Torah, the Hebrew Bible.
 The Bible however is concise and leaves many areas untouched.
 But the Bible has given the later authorities, scholars, rabbis, the authority to adapt, apply, modify and adjust, but all within the framework of the Bible.
-We might call this "Change within the context of continuity" (borrowing a phrase from Lawrence Schiffman).
+"Change within the context of continuity" (Lawrence Schiffman).

 Note how the text states, "the judge that shall be in those days".
 Whoever is the recognized judge, teacher, of that time, his word is binding, no less than Moses himself.